Who I Work With

 — The Intellectualizer

-Being multiple marginalized can feel isolating and disorienting, especially when you don’t fit in with your family.
-Oppressive societal norms and expectations have stifled your ability to explore who you really are and who you want to be.
+Being multiple marginalized can be isolating and disorienting, especially when you don’t fit in with your family and the status quo.
+Oppressive societal norms and expectations have stifled your ability to explore where you came from, who you really are, and who you want to be.
 Whatever intersecting identities you hold, this is a nonjudgemental space to explore what makes you you.

-I want to explore my queerness while re-connecting to my culture and family.
-I just don’t know if there’s space for both.
+I want to explore my queerness while re-connecting to my culture.
+Is there space for both?

 — The Queer First-Generation Adult